 Let's find a and P for each of our moons.
+Remember that the moons are in circular orbits, so for distance we need the amplitude of our curve.

-- 1. Measure the maximum distance from Jupiter for each moon.
-Write this number in column 2 of Table 1.
-Use your curve not a data point!! - 2.
-Measure the period by measuring one wavelength.
-Write this in column 3 of Table 1.
+- 1. Measure the total distance from top to bottom of your curve (amplitude). - 2.
+Divide by 2 to get the average Jupiter-moon distance.
+Write this number in column 2 of Table 1. - 3.
+Measure the period by measuring one wavelength: crest to crest.
+Alternately, you can measure trough to trough, or where it crosses the line as long as you make sure to include one whole revolution.
+Write this in column 3 of Table 1. - 4.
+Repeat for all of the moons

-Now, these numbers are in the less-than-useful "Jupiter Diameter" (for distance) and "Days" (for time).
+Now, the trouble is currently these numbers are in the less-than-useful "Jupiter Diameter" (for distance) and "Days" (for time).
 To calculate the mass of Jupiter, it's more useful to use the special units of "A.U." and "years".